 You can’t replace phone calls, but adding a layer of communication to your customer outreach is a safe bet to ensure your message gets across.
 We recommend enabling your business phone number for texting.
 Once your customers have opted in to receive texts, you can send them a message before you call or to replace a call altogether.
 We think this is the perfect solution for a few reasons.

 For one, texting lets the recipient know right away that they’re being contacted by a human or a reliable business rather than a robot.
 For example, if you need to reach a customer about an appointment reminder, sending a text allows you to identify yourself up front and gives you the opportunity to provide an option to call you back or simply reply to the text.

 Texting is still protected from spammers thanks to a recent FCC ruling, making it a non-polluted medium to adopt that won’t annoy recipients.
 In fact, texting has become a favored medium for consumers of all ages.
 Your audience wants you to text them, so leverage their preference by incorporating texting into your communication strategy.

 The texting tool to use with customers

 Don’t let your audience think your calls are just another spam robocall they can ignore.
 Instead, reach them with Zipwhip’s texting-for-business software.
 It’s the fast, easy and convenient way to text from your computer and mobile devices using powerful features to streamline workflow and keep teams organized.
-Check us out with a free 14-day trial.
+Check us out with a free trial.